Marple raises half a million euro to give engineers lightning-fast insight into their data

 What will Marple do with the new capital?

-The fresh growth capital allows Marple to primarily expand its team, both on the technical and on the sales side.
+The fresh growth capital allows Marple to primarily expand its team, both on the tech and on the sales side.
 The market, especially R&D, product development and lab environments, is very international.
 Marple's first customers come not only from Belgium, but also from the Netherlands and Germany.
 And it doesn't stop there.
 "Also in for example Scandinavian countries we notice that there is a large market", Nero says.

 Marple was founded in 2020 by Nero Vanbiervliet and Matthias Baert, and grew under the wings of the imec.istart incubation programme.
 In the meantime, Marple has more than doubled its team, and they want to use the funding to develop the product further and at the same time place it as well as possible on the market.